belle2/basf2/analysis/doc/FullEventInterpretation.rst

 * Merged ``mcParticlesCount.root`` from stage -1.
 This indicates also the dependence, that ``FEITrainingTask`` of stage -1 should start after ``MergeOutputsTask`` of stage -1 is successfully completed.
 * All training files ``*.xml`` from previous stages and current stage, in case BDT trainings were already performed.

-The files ``mcParticlesCount.root`` and ``*.xml`` are then put into a tarball, copied over to the initial TMP-SE storage element configured by `gbasf2 <https://confluence.desy.de/display/BI/Computing+GBasf2>`_ tools, and then the tarball is replicated to the storage elements from ``dataset_sites.txt``.
+The files ``mcParticlesCount.root`` and ``*.xml`` are then put into a tarball, copied over by `gbasf2 <https://confluence.desy.de/display/BI/Computing+GBasf2>`_ tools to the initial TMP-SE storage element configured in `settings.json <https://stash.desy.de/users/aakhmets/repos/feiongridworkflow/browse/settings.json>`_., and then the tarball is replicated to the storage elements from ``dataset_sites.txt``.
 In case of a successful upload and replication, the timestamp used in the remote path of the tarball is written to ``successful_input_upload.txt``, which is checked by the ``FEIAnalysisSummaryTask`` directly following this ``PrepareInputsTask``.

 The following parameters are used in this module: